tentux/sdk-core-dotnet/README.md

 *	The PayPal Core SDK is used to call the PayPal Platform API Web Service for the given payload and PayPal API profile settings.

 *	The PayPal Core SDK addresses the essential needs of the PayPal API caller:
- 	1. Frequent and up-to-date releases: The PayPal Core SDK is available on NuGet, which translates as immediate SDK refreshes upon updates to PayPal APIs.
+ 	Frequent and up-to-date releases: The PayPal Core SDK is available on NuGet, which translates as immediate SDK refreshes upon updates to PayPal APIs.
- 	2. Simpler configuration: A single configuration file that lets you manage your API credentials (supports multiple credentials), connectivity details, and service endpoints.
+ 	Simpler configuration: A single configuration file that lets you manage your API credentials (supports multiple credentials), connectivity details, and service endpoints.
- 	3. Optimized design: The PayPal Core SDK conforms to the Strategy Design Pattern (The Gang of Four Behavioral Pattern), whereby an algorithm's behavior can be selected at runtime.
- 	4. Error log: The PayPal Core SDK uses the log4net tool to log output statements to a text file to help locate the problem.
+ 	Error log: The PayPal Core SDK uses the log4net tool to log output statements to a text file to help locate the problem.
- 	5. Backward compatibility: The PayPal Core SDK is developed using .NET Framework 2.0 and should compile on later versions of the .NET Framework.
+ 	Backward compatibility: The PayPal Core SDK is developed using .NET Framework 2.0 and should compile on later versions of the .NET Framework.

  Tools: